PaaaulZ/VVVVIDCatalogue/README.md

 This is just a catalogue!
 All it does is show every anime available on VVVVID in a single page instead of having to choose letter by letter and supports searching.
 This does not download, store or copy any video or data.
-When launched it will download the anime list, show the catalogue with link pointing to VVVVID and when you close it everything is gone.
+When launched it will load the anime list, show the catalogue with links pointing to VVVVID and when you close it everything is gone.

 ## Why?